British rule in Assam: Eastern Bengal and Assam under Lt. Governor (1906–1912)

 Bengal was partitioned and East Bengal was added to the Chief Commissioner's Province of Eastern Bengal and Assam.
 The new region, now ruled by a Lt.
 Governor, had its capital at Dhaka.
 This province had a 15-member legislative council in which Assam had two seats.
 The members for these seats were recommended (not elected) by rotating groups of public bodies.

 The Partition of Bengal was strongly protested in Bengal, and the people of Assam were not happy either.
 Opposition to partition was co-ordinated by Indian National Congress, whose President was then Sir Henry John Stedman Cotton who had been Chief Commissioner of Assam until he retired in 1902.
 The partition was finally annulled by an imperial decree in 1911, announced by the King-Emperor at the Delhi Durbar.
 The Swadeshi movement (1905-1908) from this period, went largely unfelt in Assam, though it stirred some, most notably Ambikagiri Raychoudhury.

 Beginning 1905 peasants from East Bengal began settling down in the riverine tracts (char) of the Brahmaputra valley encouraged by the colonial government to increase agricultural production.
 Between 1905 and 1921, the immigrant population from East Bengal increased four folds.
 The immigration continued in post colonial times, giving rise to the Assam Agitation of 1979.

+Assam province (1912–1947)

 Assam Legislative Council (1912–1920)

 The administrative unit was reverted to a Chief Commissioner's Province (Assam plus Sylhet), with a Legislative Council added and Assam Province was created.
 The council had 25 members, of which the Chief Commissioner and 13 nominated members formed the bulk.
 The other 12 members were elected by local public bodies like municipalities, local boards, landholders, tea planters and Muslims.

 As Assam became involved in the Non-cooperation movement, the Assam Association slowly transformed itself into the Assam Pradesh Congress Committee (with 5 seats in AICC) in 1920–21.